ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 ## The Top 7 Obstacles That Prevent You From Testing

 Dear reader, I apologize for the sudden surge of click-bait writing style, but this will likely be a long post, anyhow...
+Actually I am not sorry at all.
+I am simply taking into account your ritalin infused brain equipped with the attention span of a cocaine-high chihuahua.

 Writing tests is difficult, even for seasoned developers.
 However, writing tests first with TDD is actually easier but also requires a strong shift of mindset.